pub struct Timer { /* private fields */ }Expand description

 Expire at specified Instant Will expire immediately if the Instant is in the past.

-Sourcepub fn after(duration: Duration) -> Self
+Sourcepub fn after(duration: impl Into<Duration>) -> Self

-pub fn after(duration: Duration) -> Self
+pub fn after(duration: impl Into<Duration>) -> Self

 Expire after specified Duration.